Skip to content

 This includes simple element-wise functions (=+=, .* etc.) which operate on individual elements in a matrix - and more complex algorithms such as FFT.

-When running without the MATLAB GUI, the MATLAB Java API and without parfor, the JVM can be disabled via the -nojvm option, this will make MATLAB start faster, and use less memory.
+When running MATLAB in command-line mode, we recommend launching the matlab application with the -nodisplay and -nojvm options.
+This will make MATLAB start faster, and use less memory.

 Example jobs